dogweather/forkful/content/en/dart/strings/finding-the-length-of-a-string.md

 ---
 date: 2024-03-08 21:33:24.066261-07:00
-description: "Finding the length of a String in Dart is about determining the number\
+description: "How to: Dart makes it straightforward to get the length of a string\
-  \ of code units (essentially, the number of characters if thinking about it\u2026"
+  \ using the `length` property.
+Here\u2019s a basic example."
 lastmod: '2024-03-13T22:44:59.812490-06:00'
 model: gpt-4-0125-preview
-summary: Finding the length of a String in Dart is about determining the number of code units (essentially, the number of characters if thinking about it simplistically) in a given String.
+summary: Dart makes it straightforward to get the length of a string using the `length` property.
 title: Finding the length of a string
 weight: 7
 ---